ParkWhiz/rails-base/README.md

 ./build.sh
 ```

+(You will likely have to have a member of Dev Ops run it to actually push the tag to dockerhub, as the `devops` team is the only one with `Read & Write` access to the `rails-base` project.)

 Once you are ready to use the new image for an application, go to the repo for that application and update the `FROM` statement in the Dockerfile to point at the new version of the image.

 ## Notable container changelog